 For the safety analyses, the baseline for a given parameter is defined as the last available measurement (or the average of all measurements for creatinine and eGFR), including unscheduled assessments, assessed prior to the first administration of double-blind IMP.
-For BMD data, the baseline is defined as the measurement assessed prior to the date of first administration of double-blind IMP; if no such measurement, the one closest and within one month after the date of first administration of double-blind IMP; if no such measurement, the one closest and within one month after the date of first administration of double-blind IMP will be used.
-For the efficacy analyses, the baseline for a given parameter is defined as the last available measurement (or the average of all measurements for creatinine and eGFR), including unscheduled assessments, assessed prior to the first administration of double-blind IMP or the last available value (or the average of all measurements for creatinine and eGFR) before randomization if not treated with double-blind IMP.
+For the efficacy analyses, the baseline for a given parameter is defined as the last available measurement (or the average of all measurements for eGFR), including unscheduled assessments, assessed prior to the first administration of double-blind IMP or the last available value (or the average of all measurements for eGFR) before randomization if not treated with double-blind IMP.